Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Topological vs trivial characteristics of the static energy and current

-The MZMs, being one of the fundamental characteristics of a KC can be visualized in the energy spectrum of the entire system under OBC which is obtained by diagonalizing the transformed Hamiltonian (\ref{Ham:transformed}).
+The MZMs, being one of the fundamental characteristics of a KC, can be visualized in the energy spectrum of the entire system, which is obtained by diagonalizing the transformed Hamiltonian (\ref{Ham:transformed}).